Kai (entertainer, born 1994)

-Kim Jong-in (born January 14, 1994), known professionally as Kai, is a South Korean singer, actor, and dancer.
-He is a member of the South Korean boy band Exo, its subunit Exo-K, and South Korean supergroup SuperM.
-He debuted as a soloist on November 30, 2020, with his first extended play (EP) Kai.
-Apart from his musical career, Kai has also starred in various television dramas such as Choco Bank (2016), Andante (2017), and Spring Has Come (2018).
-He is recognized for his dancing in South Korea and K-pop, and is regarded by various publications as a fashion icon.
+Kim Jong-in (born January 14, 1994), known professionally as Kai, is a South Korean singer and actor.
+He is a member of the South Korean boy band Exo and South Korean supergroup SuperM.
+He debuted as a soloist on November 30, 2020, with his first extended play (EP) Kai and has since released three more EPs, Peaches, Rover and Wait On Me.
+He is recognized for his dancing in South Korea and K-pop.

+Apart from his musical career, Kai has also starred in various television dramas such as Andante (2017), Spring Has Come (2018) and The Miracle We Met (2018).
+He has also been a host and cast member for various television and web variety shows such as Changing Majors.

+Kai is regarded by various publications as a fashion icon and has been a brand ambassador, muse and model for several brands, such as Gucci, Yves Saint Laurent Beauty, Lacoste, and others.

 Early life

 Kai was born on January 14, 1994, in Suncheon, South Korea, as the youngest member of his family, with two older sisters.
 Despite his parents initially wanting him to learn Taekwondo and the piano, Kai began to train in ballet while in third grade after watching The Nutcracker, and started jazz dancing when he was eight years old in the fourth grade of elementary school.
-His father, now deceased, was the most important benefactor of his encounter with dance, which was of great significance to his life, according to a film about his growth story featured in Gucci's 2019 project "The Performers".
+His father, now deceased, was the most important benefactor of his encounter with dance, which was of great significance to his life, according to a film about his growth story featured in Gucci's 2019 film series "The Performers".
 Kai attended high school at School of Performing Arts Seoul, from which he graduated in 2012.